mtaur/Goophy/README.md

 * Uses React.JS display.
 * Uses Node.js server.

+## There is a sequel!
+To see the same search engine results integrated into a simplified Wikipedia pages, look at the sequel: https://github.com/mtaur/Goophy

 ## Good luck deploying this to a Heroku server
 Seriously, Heroku doesn't support npm Nightmare or Electron in general.
 If you can get it to work, I'd be glad to hear about it! mothwentbad@gmail.com